dawsh2/mmbt/src/events/README.md

     key: Cache key for the event

 Returns:
-    Cached event or None if not found
+    Cached event (original reference) or None if not found

 ###### `cache_event(event, key)`